NehemiahLimo/NehemiahLimo/README.md

 ### Hi there 👋

+I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include C#,ReactJS, PHP{Codeigniter}, ASP.NET Core/MVC, JavaScript.

+:octocat:

 <!--
 **NehemiahLimo/NehemiahLimo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.